NeneWang/Concept-Logs/pages/Schedule-Objective Approach.md

 	- Credentials in the industry.
 	- Developing Popular and Reusable Libraries
 		- Requires expercy in a domain.
-		- Reading About the topics, and doing an
+		- Reading About the topics, and doing a proof of concepts
 	- Games, Appplications, Porjects  with Users
 - After completing the key 3 stepping stones -> Then
 	- Project